 In addition to government mandates, we are modifying day-to-day business operations, closely following the recommendations set forth by the World Health Organization (WHO) and the Australian Government Department of Health.
 This includes taking the immediate action of suspending all business travel for WWOOF employees, until further notice.

 We believe these measures will help mitigate the spread of COVID-19 and keep our people safe and keep WWOOF program running smoothly.
 You can confidently expect the same high level of productivity and service from our team, during this time.
-Please continue utilising our normal support services via email, or messaging, we are here to help.
+Please continue utilising our normal support services via email, or messaging, and during office hours, by phone 0455 023 173, we are here to help.

-International travellers arriving in Australia must self-quarantine for 14 days.
-Restrictions on International Travel and travel between States are in place.
-We urge all WWOOF members to remain informed of the latest restrictions as there are large penalties for being in breach of social distancing rules and for non-essential travel.
+Australias borders are closed to International travellers and no visas are currently being issued.
+Returning Australian residents arriving in Australia must self-quarantine for 14 days.
+Restrictions on International Travel and travel between States are in place, please see State-and-territory-border-closures/ for updated details on State Border closures.
+We urge all WWOOF members to remain informed of the latest restrictions as there are large penalties for being in breach of social distancing rules and for non-essential travel or crossing state borders without permission/permits.
 Please stay safe and well, we are all in this together!

 We thank you for your support and understanding.

 Please note: Due to COVID-19 Travel and Social Distancing restrictions & border closures, WWOOFers may find it more challenging to find Hosts until restrictions are lifted, Host may also find it more difficult to find WWOOFers.
 We ask all members ensure all current restrictions and rules are complied with when visiting Hosts or inviting WWOOFers..

 Tourism Australia also has comprehensive COVID-19 Information for Travellers and Australians which is being updated daily.
 See australia.com/en/travel-alerts/coronavirus